chidov/spring-cloud-security-oauth2-poc/README.md

 **@EnableOAuth2Sso**: marks your service as an OAuth 2.0 Client.
 This means that it will be responsible for redirecting Resource Owner (end user) to the Authorization Server where the user has to enter their credentials.
 After it's done the user is redirected back to the Client with Authorization Code (don't confuse with Access Code).
 Then the Client takes the Authorization Code and exchanges it for an Access Token by calling Authorization Server.
 Only after that, the Client can make a call to a Resource Server with Access Token.

 Within **@EnableOAuth2Sso** we can see it contains **@EnableOauth2Client** is where your service becomes OAuth 2.0 Client.
 It makes it possible to forward access token (after it has been exchanged for Authorization Code) to downstream services in case you are calling those services via OAuth2RestTemplate.
-This annotation is used when you want to use OAuth2RestTemplate within call to service that use athorization code flow.
+Base on [spring document](https://docs.spring.io/spring-security/oauth/apidocs/org/springframework/security/oauth2/config/annotation/web/configuration/EnableOAuth2Client.html), this annotation is used when you want to use OAuth2RestTemplate within call to service that use athorization code flow.

 ```java
 @Configuration